ctb/titus-blog/src/2017-binder-workshop.md

 ## What's next?

-I'm hoping to find money or time to run at least two more hackfests or conference -- perhaps we can run one in Europe, too.
+I'm hoping to find money or time to run at least two more hackfests or a conference -- perhaps we can run one in Europe, too.

 It would be good to run something with a focus on developing training materials (and/or exemplary notebooks) - see Use Cases, above.

-I'm hoping to find support to do some demo integrations with scholarly infrastructure, as in in the Imagine... section, above.
+I'm hoping to find support to do some demo integrations with scholarly infrastructure, as in the Imagine... section, above.

 If (**if**) we ran a conference, I could see having some of the following
 sessions:
 - A hackfest building notebooks
 - A panel on deployment
-- keynote on the roadmap for binder and JupyterHub
+- Keynote on the roadmap for binder and JupyterHub
 - Some sort of community fest

 If you're interested in any of this, [please indicate your interest in future workshops!!](https://docs.google.com/forms/d/e/1FAIpQLSfNcUHUjjoaIcpVjAOZfUA32W7BIPHA7NCR8BhsKgj-HqTBBA/viewform)